microsoft/responsible-ai-toolbox-mitigations/docs/index.rst

 mitigation.
 The library enables you to **explore potential mitigations for targeted cohorts and sub-cohorts** through:

     * Balancing and synthesizing data.
-    * Selecting or creating features with different encodings with different encodings.
+    * Selecting or creating features with different encodings.
     * Scaling numerical features.
     * Imputing missing values.